indraparta/maecharts/README.md

 ## Installing maecharts

-`maecharts` is not on CRAN, so you will have to install it directly from DevOps using `devtools`.
+`maecharts` is not on CRAN, so you will have to install it directly from github using `devtools`.

-If you do not have the `remotes` package installed, you will have to run the first line in the code below as well.
+If you do not have the `devtools` package installed, you will have to run the first line in the code below as well.

     # install.packages('devtools')
     devtools::install_github('indraparta/maecharts')